 🎨 What are the different kinds of coffee?

 Coffee beans typically come in two varieties: arabica and robusta.
 Generally speaking, robusta beans are capable of being grown in large batches at low elevations and are often featured in instant coffees and espresso.
 Arabica beans grow best at higher elevations and are more temperamental to grow.
 Arabica beans tend to taste sweeter, fresh, or fruity, while robusta beans are often more bitter or mealy.
 All of Lost Astronaut's coffee beans are arabica.

 🌎 Where can coffee grow and why does this matter?

 Coffee grows in subtropical climates.
 Lost Astronaut's coffees are either single-origin roasts or blends from: Ethiopia, El Salvador, Sumatra, Tanzania, Guatemala, Costa Rica, Burundi, and Colombia.
 Our coffee is all grown at high elevations, which puts stress on the coffee as it respirates.
-This induces lactic acid, the same chemical that causes our muscles to grow, to help grow the coffee bean.
+This induces lactic acid, the same chemical that causes our muscles to grow, which helps to grow the coffee bean.
 This produces a creamy or nutty note and improves the overall flavor profile of the brew.
-Like wine, coffee grown in different regions of the world uses different varietals, or variations of the coffee cherry, along with its respective growing climate, to yield radically different flavors, ranging from an often floral and fruity taste in our Ethiopian roast to a smoky dark chocolate taste in our Sumatran.
+Like wine, coffee grown in different regions of the world uses different varietals, or variations of the coffee cherry, along with specific growing climates, to yield radically different flavors, ranging from an often floral and fruity taste in our Ethiopian roast to an earthier, chocolatey taste in our Sumatran.
 Coffee can be easy to dismiss the first time as "too bitter", but with thousands of varietals and origins, coffee is as diverse as tea and can appeal to even the most discerning of taste buds.

 ⚙️ How is coffee processed?